ginsm/simplecmds/README.md

 **Explanation**

 I excluded the `version` and `debug` options in order to use their default values.
 The program description will be used when printing the help menu (`<program> -h`).
 The defaultRule does two things:
-1. Require the first argument of the commands to be a 'string' or 'number'
+1. Require the first argument to be a 'string' or 'number'.
-2. Allow no more than 1 argument for the command.
+2. Allow no more than 1 argument.

-In order to understand the defaultRule better I recommend reading the [ rules ](https://github.com/ginsm/simplecmds/wiki/Command-Creation#rule) wiki page.
+In order to understand the `defaultRule` better I recommend reading the [ rules ](https://github.com/ginsm/simplecmds/wiki/Command-Creation#rule) wiki page.

 &nbsp;